diogoesnog/MIEI/README.md

     <br>
     **Set of all Practical Assignments.**

+- **Complementary Course Units**

+  - :star: [**Laboraty in Informatics Engineering**](https://github.com/diogoesnog/Mantis) Team development (Analysis, Design, Implementation, Testing and Management) of a software product.

 #### :five: **Fifth Year**

-- [**Project in Informatics Engineering**]() Team development (Analysis, Design, Implementation, Testing and Management) of a software product and analysis of the product's business potential.
+- [**Project in Informatics Engineering**](https://github.com/diogoesnog/BookyMe) Team development (Analysis, Design, Implementation, Testing and Management) of a software product and analysis of the product's business potential.